 Both tests are available online and at state-certified test centers.

-The GED® and HiSET® tests offer adults that never graduated high school the opportunity to secure an equivalent diploma.
+The GED® and HiSET® tests offer adults who never graduated high school the opportunity to secure an equivalent diploma.

-The GED exam includes four separate tests in Literacy, Science, Math, and Social Studies.
+The GED exam includes four separate tests that measure an applicant’s skills and knowledge in these academic areas:

 There’s no need to deal with the entire GED battery all at once.
 The four GED subtests can be completed one test at a time.

 The HiSET has five tests (Literacy has separate reading and writing tests).
-These tests can be taken separately, too.
+These tests can be taken individually, too.

-Both HSE exams assess academic proficiency at a level that’s similar to that of a graduation HS student.
+Both HSE exams assess academic proficiency at a level similar to that of a graduating HS student.

 In earlier times, online HiSET or GED testing was never possible.
 But recently, we saw the launch of both a GED and HiSET online proctored testing option.
 For more information, go to the bottom of this page.